PostHog/posthog.com/contents/blog/the-posthog-array-1-33-0.md

 - Improved: Short robust permalinks.
 When sharing an insight link (e.g. `https://app.posthog.com/insights/BYt1oFdI`), we'll now automatically switch you to the relevant project (if the link is from a different project).
 You can now be confident the recipient will see the insight you intended.
 - Improved: Smarter events and property filters.
 We've made a lot of improvements to how we show events and event properties across the app.
 We'll now only show you the relevant properties for a specific event and we'll signal when an event has not been seen in the last 30 days, so you can create insights faster.
 - Improved: Redesigned share dashboard modal.
-We've made it simpler and more clear when your dashboard is shared, internally and externally.
+We've made it simpler and clearer when your dashboard is shared, internally and externally.
 - Improved: A new async migration (`person_distinct_id2`) will speed up queries >70% for projects with 10M+ unique users.
 - New: Insight legends.
 Each insight now offers a legend within each graph to provide clarity to what each line represents.
 This is particularly useful when sharing screenshots of an insight so the recipient knows what each line represents.
 - Improved: Automatic API documentation.
 We've implemented [Swagger](https://github.com/swagger-api) to automatically generate API docs to ensure these are always up-to-date.